-Why have we developed the Code?
-Through the promotion and implementation of the Code, ADCH and its members can help raise standards across the animal rehoming sector.
-To the wider public, Government, veterinary profession and other key influencers, the Code reinforces a professional credibility and confidence in ADCH members and what they do individually and collectively.
+Why have we developed the Minimum Welfare & Operational Standards?
+Through the promotion and implementation of the Minimum Standards, ADCH and its members can help raise standards across the animal rehoming sector.
+To the wider public, Government, veterinary profession and other key influencers, the Minimum Standards reinforce a professional credibility and confidence in ADCH members and what they do individually and collectively.

-How will the Code help me?
-If you work to the Code of Practice, you and the public can be confident and reassured that you are a responsible rehoming organisation that is delivering excellent welfare standards to the animals in your care.
-The Code therefore provides a framework for ADCH members to consider what they do now and the potential areas for development and improvement.
-It provides guidance and information that should prove useful, for example when you are updating or expanding your facilities, recruiting new staff or volunteers, or planning to help more animals.
+How will the Minimum Welfare & Operational Standards help me?
+If you work to the Minimum Standards, you and the public can be confident and reassured that you are a responsible rehoming organisation that is delivering excellent welfare standards to the animals in your care.
+The Minimum Standards therefore provide a framework for ADCH members to consider what they do now and the potential areas for development and improvement.

-How will ADCH help me reach the requirements of the Code?
-Firstly, we want to provide the tools to enable you to assess your existing compliance with the Code.
+How will ADCH help me reach the requirements of the Minimum Welfare & Operational Standards?
+Firstly, we want to provide the tools to enable you to assess your existing compliance with the Minimum Standards.
 Secondly, we want to help you address those areas where you may not yet reach the requirements.
-This help could include the opportunity to benefit from other members’ knowledge and experience via the online Forum or at Open Meetings and the chance to apply for grants towards specific projects.
+This help could include the opportunity to benefit from other members’ knowledge and experience via the online Forum or at Open Meetings, and the chance to apply for grants towards specific projects.

-I don’t currently meet the Code, will I have to leave ADCH?
-No. We recognise that at the moment many, if not the majority, of existing members are not fully compliant with the Code of Practice.
+I don’t currently meet the Minimum Welfare & Operational Standards, will I have to leave ADCH?
+No. We recognise that at the moment some existing members are not fully compliant with the Minimum Standards.
 We recognise too that many members have limited budgets with which to make facility improvements.
 The ambition of ADCH is to bring people in and not to isolate them.
-We are committed to developing initiatives that in the coming months and years will help members work towards compliance with the requirements of the Code.
+We are committed to developing initiatives that in the coming months and years will help members work towards compliance with the requirements of the Minimum Standards.

-What happens if members don’t meet the Code longer term?
+What happens if members don’t meet the Minimum Welfare & Operational Standards longer term?
 We want all members to work towards full compliance but recognise that the journey will be longer for some than others.
-The Association will provide help and support.
-Ultimately, if a member does not agree with the spirit of the Code and does not wish to work towards full compliance, it will be difficult for that member to remain involved with the Association.
+The ADCH will provide help and support.
+Ultimately, if a member does not agree with the spirit of the Minimum Standards and does not wish to work towards full compliance, it will be difficult for that member to remain involved with the ADCH.

-How will members been kept informed of the progress of all the plans?
+How will members be kept informed of the progress of all the plans?
 Members will continue to be updated at every Open Meeting, via the website, the Forum and regular emails from the Secretary, The Association Manager and Webmaster.
 There is lots going on and we are committed to keeping members updated and inviting questions and feedback.
-If you do not currently receive emails from ADCH, please check with the Secretary that we have your correct email address on our database – we don’t want you to miss out on any news.
+If you do not currently receive emails from ADCH, please email email@example.com and we will check that we have your correct email address on our database – we don’t want you to miss out on any news.